ondras12345/AlarmClock/docs/manual.md

 # LCD
 The backlight of the LCD turns off automatically after `GUI_backlight_timeout` milliseconds.
 To turn it on again, you need to press the rotary encoder button, rotate the knob or press the snooze button.
+First press only lights up the display very dimly without allowing further interaction with the GUI.
+This is useful when the user wants to know the time at night.
+Another press of the button or rotation of the rotary encoder will result in full display brightness and unlock the GUI.

 If the backlight is set to permanent (e.g. an alarm is active), it won't turn off automatically.
 Once the alarm is stopped, the backlight returns back to the timed mode.

 Use the encoder to move the cursor under the item you want to change, then press the encoder button.
 Boolean type values and buttons react